XIVAliakbarZarkoob/AltimetricData-CaMaFood-Comparison/README.md

 WSE CaMa-Flood Outputs: './REGION_03min_W3RA_AAU/WSE/'
 Q CaMa-Flood Outputs: './REGION_03min_W3RA_AAU/Q/'

-V10: opens a window for each data source to select desired data.
+V10: opens a window for each data source to select desired data. a data source can be ignored by closing it's window without selecting any data.